cea-trust-platform/trust-documentation/doc/source/user_tutorials/heat_transfer.md

 # Heat transfer

-This tutorial will help you play with an Heat transfer between liquid and solid case.
+This tutorial will help you play with a heat transfer between a liquid and solid medium.

 ```{figure} FIGURES/heat_exchange.png
 :class: custom-image-class